th2-net/th2-conn-generic/conn-fix/README.md

 defaultCstmApplVerID: ""

 # Sender initial sequence number.
-# It is applied when service starts.
+# It is applied when the service starts.
 seqNumSender: 0

 # The target initial sequence number.
-# It is applied when service starts.
+# It is applied when the service starts.
 seqNumTarget: 0

 # Add NextExpectedMsgSeqNum(789) tag into Logon(A) message